 Content should speak for itself

 Your site’s design should serve as a vessel for your content – just as Facebook’s new design does.
-By creating a white and light user-interface, images and video come to the forefront and encourage eyeballs to scan the page.
+By creating a white and light user interface, images and video come to the forefront and encourage eyeballs to scan the page.

-Bright imagery, icons, and illustrations can be used to tell stories and sell the benefits of your products and services to users, and regularly updating can encourage return visits and increased engagement with your brand.
+Bright imagery, icons, and illustrations can be used to tell stories and sell the benefits of your products and services to users, and regularly updating can encourage return visits and increase engagement with your brand.